- Why study at MITT

 Your success is our priority, so MITT offers comprehensive student supports and a personalized approach to learning to help you achieve your academic goals and set you on your career path.
 The result?
 We have outstanding graduation rates in all our programs.

 We are in regular conversation with our industry partners to ensure our programs meet their needs and provide you with the skills and experiences you need to successfully find employment.

 MITT provides students safe, respectful, learning environments.

-We train our students for the expectations of the Canadian workplace by reinforcing these standards (for conduct, respect, inclusion, and professionalism) in the classroom and in the policies that govern our Institute.
+We train our students for the expectations of the Canadian workplace by reinforcing standards (for conduct, respect, inclusion, and professionalism) in the classroom and in the policies that govern our Institute.
 Our campuses are located within or close to residential neighbourhoods and are serviced by major bus routes.
 We also employ day and evening security personnel to monitor our campuses and provide students a point of contact in the event they have any questions or concerns.